dotnet/dotnet-docker/documentation/supported-platforms.md

 - Alpine — support tip and retain support for one quarter (3 months) after a new version is released.
 - Debian — support one Debian version per .NET Core version, whichever Debian version is the latest when a given .NET Core version ships.
 This is also the default Linux image used for a given multi-arch tag.
 - Ubuntu — support one Ubuntu version per .NET Core version, whichever Ubuntu version is the latest LTS version when a given .NET Core version ships.
-In addition, as it gets closer to new Ubuntu LTS versions, support will be added for non-LTS Ubuntu versions a means of validating the new LTS versions.
+In addition, as it gets closer to new Ubuntu LTS versions, support will be added for non-LTS Ubuntu versions as a means of validating the new LTS versions.

 ### Windows